 2) Educate others

 And then, when you know all that stuff, pass it on!
-Don't hoard your knowledge and don't show it off.
+Don't cache your knowledge like a nest egg.
 Educate people, spread the word and spread the Science.
-The world might be headed for a tough time, so we need to take battle stations.
+The world might be headed for a tough time so we need to take battle stations.
 This is the intellectual war we've been preparing for.
 Nixon had the war on drugs.
 Bush had the war on terror.
 Trump looks set for the war on Science.
 We need to fight back.

 Let's make Science great again!